Skid Row, Los Angeles: 2000 to 2009

-Safer Cities Initiative
+2006 Safer Cities Initiative

-The Safer Cities Initiative was a 68-week policy implemented in 2006 by the Los Angeles Police Department dealing with homeless encampments in Skid Row.
+The Safer Cities Initiative (SCI) was a 68-week policy implemented in 2006 by the Los Angeles Police Department dealing with homeless encampments in Skid Row.
 The policy, led by former police chief William Bratton, assigned approximately 50 police officers to the Skid Row area to enforce stricter policing of offenses in accordance with the broken windows theory of policing.
 Through policing these offenses (including non-violent offenses such as jaywalking or littering), the LAPD sought to establish a heightened appearance of public order as a punitive deterrent for criminals.
 One study by the LAPD claimed that four years post-implementation, crime rates had reduced by approximately 46%, while deaths dropped approximately 34%.

 While the Los Angeles Police Department has stood by the policy's effectiveness and its impact on the local community, one study suggested that while crime rates have reduced, higher incarceration rates were a contributing factor to the area's increasing homeless population.
-These claims have been echoed by local activists, who argue that the initiative's frequent use of arrest warrants and tickets prevented individuals in-need from acquiring long-term housing.
+The 27,000 arrests over the duration of the short time period of 2005 to 2009, with 1,200 of those arrests being among the SCI's targeted unhoused population for unpaid citations, showcase the community's concerns for the Safer Cities Initiative tactics for targeting homelessness.
+These claims have been echoed by local activists, who argue that the initiative's frequent use of arrest warrants and tickets prevented individuals in-need from acquiring long-term housing and career opportunities.

-2010 to present
+2010s

 In 2012, the Skid Row Running Club was founded by Los Angeles Superior Court Judge Craig Mitchell, as an effort to improve the livelihood of those in the area.
 A documentary titled “Skid Row Marathon” was made about the group, which includes homeless people, police officers, and convicted felons.

 The city came to an agreement in May 2019 that removed the limit on the number of possessions kept on the street in the neighborhood.
 The agreement allows the city to still seize any items that threaten public safety and health, as well as large “bulky items.”
 This includes most pieces of furniture or appliances.
 Items that do not fall into those categories will be stored for 90 days.
 If an item is deemed important enough, such as medication, it must be able to be claimed within 24 hours.